 of Haunting the Chapel, at times.
 The pace varies and the vocals have a decent amount of reverb, giving a wicked

+tone.
 "The Abyss" is fairly brief, consisting of simple, yet evocative, acoustic guitars.
-The melody is like the emaciated hand
+The melody is like the emaciated

-reaching up from the darkness within, gripping your heart in its cold hand as a cryptic reminder that the end is near.
-For
+hand reaching up from the darkness within, gripping your heart in its cold hand as a cryptic reminder that the end is near.

-white flower, growing in total solitude, erasing it from existence.
-There is a stark contrast between the serenity of the
+a lone white flower, growing in total solitude, erasing it from existence.
+There is a stark contrast between the serenity

-previous piece and the sheer violence of the album closer.
-The manner in which it begins is fast-paced, brutal and uncompromising.
+of the previous piece and the sheer violence of the album closer.
+The manner in which it begins is fast-paced, brutal and

+uncompromising.
 There are some tempo changes, yet it returns to this furious approach.
-As the song ends, things seem to fall apart.
-A brief
+As the song ends, things seem to fall

-bit of circus music intrudes, soon sounding as if it has been consumed in flames, as the record grinds to a halt.
+apart.
+A brief bit of circus music intrudes, soon sounding as if it has been consumed in flames, as the record grinds to a

 While Schizophrenia lacks the evil atmosphere present on Morbid Visions,